A very common scenario:

 Transitioning to a cot is a big milestone at any age.

-There is the occasional toddler who, at 18 months to 2 years of age can very successfully transition to a bed and not skip a beat.
-Unfortunately, these toddlers can be few and far between.
+There is the occasional toddler who, at 15 months of age can very successfully transition to a bed and not skip a beat.
 It is possible to transition this early however, under 2 years of age most toddlers are generally not emotionally or developmentally ready to sleep in a bed.

 Signs your toddler is ready to transition include;

 Climbing out of the cot

 Asking to sleep in a bed without prompting

 Issues to consider;

 A bed offers new found freedom to your toddler.
 Access to not only their room and its contents but also (unless there is a gate at the door, or the door is shut) access to the entire house.